Dwight D. Eisenhower Campaign Pin

 | /

-• Ships in 3 - 6 days within the US.
+• Delivery in 3 - 6 days.
 Orders over $50 ship free!

 • Your purchase will match the quality of the items shown.

-Origin: These are original campaign buttons in wearable condition from Dwight D. Eisenhower's first and second presidential campaigns against Adlai Stevenson in 1952 and 1956.
+These are original campaign buttons in wearable condition from Dwight D. Eisenhower's first and second presidential campaigns against Adlai Stevenson in 1952 and 1956.
 The buttons refer to Eisenhower as "Ike," a nickname given to him as a child that stuck with him through adulthood.
 Each pin includes a Certificate of Authenticity.

 Eisenhower first gained major recognition during World War II as the supreme commander of Allied forces in Western Europe, where he was responsible for leading the 1944 D-Day invasion.
 After the war, Eisenhower went on to serve as Army Chief of Staff, president of Colombia University, and Supreme Commander of NATO before successfully running for president as a Republican in 1952 and 1956.